Louis-Aime/Milesian-calendar/Dial-clock/README.md

  this file only holds display routines.
  * MilesianClockOperations.js: the commands of the Milesian Clock hands and text indications.
  * LunarClockOperations.js: the commands for the Moon part of the clock.
- * Cadran_milesien_600.jpg: the fixed dial of the clock.
+ * Milesian_dial_2936.png: the fixed part dial of the clock.
+In former version, was Cadran_milesien_600.png with a poor definition.
  * Luna_disk.jpg: an image fo the Moon used as background for the Moon part of the clock.